mikependon/RepoDB.NET/pages/tutorials/get-started-sqlserver.md

 #### Installation

 The library can be installed via Nuget.
-In your Package Manager Console, you can type the code snippets below.
+In your Package Manager Console, type the command below.

 ```csharp
 > Install-Package RepoDb.SqlServer
 ```

-Once the installation is complete, call the bootstrapper to initialize all the dependencies for [SQL Server](https://www.nuget.org/packages/RepoDb.SqlServer).
+Once installed, call the bootstrapper to initialize all the dependencies for [SQL Server](https://www.nuget.org/packages/RepoDb.SqlServer).

 ```csharp
 RepoDb.SqlServerBootstrap.Initialize();
 ```

-If you are to work with Bulk Operations (ie: [BulkDelete](/operation/bulkdelete), [BulkInsert](/operation/bulkinsert), [BulkMerge](/operation/bulkmerge) and [BulkUpdate](/operation/bulkupdate)), then you must install the [RepoDb.SqlServer.BulkOperations](https://www.nuget.org/packages/RepoDb.SqlServer.BulkOperations) package.
+If you are to work with Bulk Operations (i.e.: [BulkDelete](/operation/bulkdelete), [BulkInsert](/operation/bulkinsert), [BulkMerge](/operation/bulkmerge) and [BulkUpdate](/operation/bulkupdate)), then you must install the [RepoDb.SqlServer.BulkOperations](https://www.nuget.org/packages/RepoDb.SqlServer.BulkOperations) package.

 In your Package Manager Console, simply type the code snippets below.